toji/toji.dev/webgpu-best-practices/dynamic-shader-construction.md

 ## Have fun, and make cool stuff!

 This was a shorter doc, but only because JavaScript already offers so many powerful ways to work with strings out of the box.
-It makes it easy to build out complex WGSL shader libraries without relying on features of the WGSL language to accomodate it.
+It makes it easy to build out complex WGSL shader libraries without relying on features of the WGSL language to accommodate it.
 These patterns are really easy to make use of in your own application, and it usually takes just a little nudge to be able to make the leap from a more `#define`-heavy GLSL approach.

 And it's worth mentioning that **all of the above techniques ALSO apply to building GLSL shaders too**!
 That should make the transition easier when building apps that have both a WebGL and WebGPU rendering path.